ZipCPU/wbi2c/sw/README.md

 - JUMP: This is the other half of the `TARGET` loop structure.
 Once `JUMP` is received, the CPU will `JUMP` to the `TARGET` instruction.

+- CHANNEL: In shared I2C sytems, the channel command sets the `TID` field of the outgoing AXI stream, so the stream values can be sent to different targets if necessary.

 Note that all logic is address independent: any jump addresses, whether via `ABORT` or `JUMP`, are defined by the locations of these instructions.

+The assembler has some support for named immediate values.
+A statement of the form "A=0xff", for example, will define a symbol "A" as having the value "0x0ff".
+This value can later be used in either SEND or CHANNEL commands if desired.

 ## Testing